andrew-zaytsev/OpenVINO-Samples/OpenVINO_Overview.md

 ### <a name="convert-models-to-intermediate-representation"></a> Step 2: Convert the Models to the Intermediate Representation

-Once you have the trained model, you should convert it to the Intermediate Representation format using Model Optimizer before loading to Inference Engine.
+In this step, you have the trained model and are ready to use the Model Optimizer to convert it to the Intermediate Representation format.
+This is required before using the Inference Engine with the model.

-Models in the Intermediate Representation format always include an `.xml` and `.bin` files, and may also require other files, like `.json`, `.mapping`, etc.  Verify that you have all of the needed files.
-They should be in the same directory for the Inference Engine to find them.
+Models in the Intermediate Representation format always include an `.xml` and `.bin` file, and may also include other files, like `.json`, `.mapping`, or others.
+Make sure you have these files in the same directory for the Inference Engine to find them.
-- `model_name.xml`
+- **REQUIRED:** `model_name.xml`
-- `model_name.bin`
+- **REQUIREDL:** `model_name.bin`
 - **OPTIONAL:** `model_name.json`, `model_name.mapping`, etc.

 This guide uses the public SqueezeNet 1.1 Caffe\* model to run the Image Classification Sample.
 See the Example of Downloading a Model in the <a href="#download-models">Download Models</a> section above to learn how to download this model.

-> **NOTE:** The `squeezenet1.1` model is downloaded in the Caffe* format and requires converting to IR.  `vehicle-license-plate-detection-barrier-0106`, `vehicle-attributes-recognition-barrier-0039`, `license-plate-recognition-barrier-0001` models in this guide are downloaded in Intermediate Representation.
+The `squeezenet1.1` model is downloaded in the Caffe* format.
+You must use the Model Optimizer to convert the model to the IR.
+The `vehicle-license-plate-detection-barrier-0106`, `vehicle-attributes-recognition-barrier-0039`, `license-plate-recognition-barrier-0001` models are downloaded in the Intermediate Representation format.
+You don't need to use the Model Optimizer to covert these models.

 1. Create an `<ir_dir>` directory that will contain the Intermediate Representation (IR) of the model.